Updated On: by

 The three types include:

-(1) traditional dental insurance with in and out-of-network coverages, cost sharing, deductible, and copays.
+(1) traditional dental insurance with in and out-of-network coverages, cost-sharing, deductible, and copays.
 Traditional insurance can either be an in-network plan or both in and out-of-network (PPO).
 Many senior dental insurance plans have a waiting period on basic and major services.
 However, there are a few dental insurance plans for seniors which have no waiting period.

 (3) discount dental plans which you pay out-of-pocket costs at a discount off the dentist’s rate, per a contracted fee schedule.
 These plans are not insurance and they do not have waiting periods.

 We touch base on all of these coverage types throughout the article.
+First, though, let’s discuss how to find affordable dental insurance.

 How To Find An Affordable Senior Dental Insurance Plan